In vitro and in silico investigations of the pro-apoptotic activity of Opuntia ficus-indica cladode extracts against K562 cells

 Öncül Ş., Becer E., MEGA TİBER P., Teralı K., Aykac A.

-• Keywords: apoptosis, cancer, extract, in silico, Opuntia ficus-indica
+• Anahtar Kelimeler: apoptosis, cancer, extract, in silico, Opuntia ficus-indica

 Objectives: Cladodes of Opuntia ficus-indica (OFI) are thought to be an excellent source of bioactive compounds, making them an aspirant for the manufacture of health-promoting compounds.
 This study aims at exploring the pro-apoptotic effects of spiny and thornless OFI cladode extracts on the human immortalized myelogenous leukemia cell line (K562).
 Methods: The ethanol extraction method was used for preparing cladode extract.
 Cytotoxicity was evaluated by MTT assays.
 Membrane permeability/damage was detected by annexin V-binding assays, and mitochondrial damage/alteration was detected by mitochondrial membrane potential measurements.
 The protein expression quantities of Bax and Bcl-2 were assessed by western blotting.
 The pro-apoptotic potentials of the main spiny and thornless OFI extract constituents were investigated structurally and mechanistically using protein–ligand docking and interaction profiling.
 Results: Spiny OFI extract displayed a stronger cytotoxic effect than thornless OFI extract on K562 cells.
 In silico findings agreed with the pro-apoptotic action observed in vitro.
 Conclusions: Finally, our findings imply that OFI extracts cause apoptosis in K562 cells in order to have anti-cancer effects.